Words are public tokens for private experiences.

 Such literary art demands a subject-matter other than the literary impulse itself.
 The writer is an interpreter and hardly succeeds, as the musician may, without experience and mastery of human affairs.
 Her art is half genius and half fidelity.
 She needs inspiration; she must wait for automatic musical tendencies to ferment in her mind, proving it to be fertile in devices, comparisons, and bold assimilations.
 Yet inspiration alone will lead her astray, for her art is relative to something other than its own formal impulse; it comes to clarify the real world, not to encumber it; and it needs to render its native agility practical and to attach its volume of feeling to what is momentous in human life.
 Literature has its piety, its conscience; it cannot long forget, without forfeiting all dignity, that it serves a burdened and perplexed creature, a human animal struggling to persuade the universal Sphinx to propose a more intelligible riddle.
 Irresponsible and trivial in its abstract impulse, the word, as humanity’s currency becomes noble as it becomes symbolic; its representative function lends it a serious beauty, its utility endows it with moral worth.

+Just as currency requires our sustained belief in its capacity to represent and exchange value, symbolic dignity is maintained through an implicit covenant between speaker and listener to faithfully represent what it names.
 To put value in pleasure and pain, regarding a given quantity of pain as balancing a given quantity of pleasure, is to bring to practical ethics a worthy intention to be clear and, what is more precious, an undoubted honesty not always found in those moralists who maintain the opposite opinion and care more for edification than for truth.
 For in spite of all logical and psychological scruples, conduct that should not justify itself somehow by the satisfactions secured and the pains avoided would not justify itself at all.
 The most instinctive and unavoidable desire is forthwith chilled if you discover that its ultimate end is to be a preponderance of suffering; and what arrests this desire is not fear or weakness but conscience in its most categorical and sacred guise.
 As no sane economy traffics in transactions that ensure its ruin, the mind refuses to invest in actions whose anticipated returns are suffering.
 Who would not be ashamed to acknowledge or to propose so inhuman an action?

 By sad experience rooted impulses may be transformed or even obliterated.
 And quite intelligibly: for the idea of pain is already the sign and the beginning of a certain stoppage.
 To imagine failure is to interpret ideally a felt inhibition.
 To prophesy a check would be impossible but for an incipient movement already meeting an incipient arrest.
 Intensified, this prophecy becomes its own fulfilment and totally inhibits the opposed tendency.
 Therefore a mind that foresees pain to be the ultimate result of action cannot continue unreservedly to act, seeing that its foresight is the conscious transcript of a recoil already occurring.
 Conversely, the mind that surrenders itself wholly to any impulse must think that its execution would be delightful.
 A perfectly wise and representative will, therefore, would aim only at what, in its attainment, could continue to be aimed at and approved; and this is another way of saying that its aim would secure the maximum of satisfaction eventually possible.